imagej/imagej.github.io/_pages/users/fjug.md

 website: https://www.mpi-cbg.de/jug
 ---

 Florian Jug is a group leader at MPI-CBG.
-With {% include person content='Tomancak' %}, he leads the [Dresden Analysis-of-Images Suite (DAIS)](/orgs/dais) project.
+With {%- include person id='tomancak' -%}, he leads the [Dresden Analysis-of-Images Suite (DAIS)](/orgs/dais) project.
 He is also the one to blame for the [ClearVolume plugin for Fiji](/plugins/clearvolume).